About the Author: ElCapitanGrok

 10 Minutes with Calvin – Book 1.1.1: The Knowledge That Changes Everything

 “Our wisdom, in so far as it ought to be deemed true and solid wisdom, consists almost entirely of two parts: the knowledge of God and of ourselves.
 But as these are connected together by many ties, it is not easy to determine which of the two precedes and gives birth to the other.
-For, in the first place, no man can survey himself without forthwith turning his thoughts towards the God in whom he lives and moves… On the other hand, it is evident that man never attains to a true self-knowledge until he have previously contemplated the face of God, and come down after such contemplation to look into himself.”
+For, in the first place, no man can survey himself without forthwith turning his thoughts towards the God in whom he lives and moves.
+On the other hand, it is evident that no man can arrive at a true knowledge of himself without having first contemplated the divine character.
+For (such is our innate pride) we always seem to ourselves to be just what we imagine ourselves to be.
+Hence, the error of those who, in forming an estimate of themselves, do not look to the standard of the law of God, but to the measure of their own vanity.
+For, if they are not utterly blind, they see that the world is full of sin and misery, and that they are involved in it.
+But instead of acknowledging their own share in the common guilt, they flatter themselves with the idea that they are better than others, and that the evil is not so great as it is represented.
+Thus, they shut their eyes to the light of the law, and seek to hide themselves from the judgment of God.
+But the true knowledge of ourselves is to see ourselves as God sees us, and to acknowledge our sin and misery, and our need of a Savior.”

 My Reflection